bentman/PoSHTsToExcel/README.md

 # Use-TsToExcel.ps1

-A PowerShell script to export a Configuration Manager task sequence to an Excel sheet for documentation.
+A PowerShell script to export a Configuration Manager Task Sequence to an Excel sheet for documentation.

 ## Description